What is Truth?

 1Jn 2:18 Little children, it is the last time: and as you have heard that anti-Christ shall come, even now are there many anti-Christs; whereby we know that it is the last time.

-1Pe 5:8 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about, seeking whom he may devour [with lies and deflections from the truth (Joh 8:44)]:
+1Pe 5:8 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about, seeking whom he may devour:

 2Ti 2:15 Study to show yourself approved unto God, a workman that needs not to be ashamed, rightly dividing the word of truth.

-Any who claim to be followers of the Christ, should be following the apostles' doctrine, the same doctrine taught to them by Jesus Christ:
+Any who claim to be followers of the Christ, should be following the apostles' doctrine, the same doctrine taught to the apostles by Jesus the Christ:

-Act 2:42 And they continued steadfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers.
+Act 2:42 And they [follower's of the Christ] continued steadfastly in the apostles' doctrine and fellowship, and in breaking of bread, and in prayers.

-They continued in a doctrine that accurately teaches the way and truth of God leading to eternal life through Jesus the Christ:
+They continued in a doctrine that accurately teaches the way and truth of God (Joh 7:16) leading to eternal life through Jesus the Christ:

 Joh 14:6 Jesus said unto him, I am the way, the truth, and the life: no man comes unto the Father, but by me.